A non-anniversary Wryku

 Going with the flow

-Anniversaries are though of by some to be the closing of a circle.
+Anniversaries are thought of by some to be the closing of a circle.
 I think they're milestones along one journey.
 Life is linear.
 That's the observation I made to one of my beloved sisters on the first anniversary of our Mom's passing.
 Just because some dude named Greg took some other guy Julian's calendar and changed it, doesn't mean that anniversaries are reruns.
 They're not.

 Reader Comments (2)